-A variety of supports provided by special education staff to assist students and the general education teacher in the general education setting.
+A variety of supports provided by a special education teacher to assist students and the general education teacher in the general education setting.

 Specialized Support/Resource

 General education curriculum supports that are provided outside the general education classroom through pull-out services.